pingcap/docs-cn/placement-rules-in-sql.md

 CREATE TABLE t1 (a INT) PLACEMENT POLICY=eastandwest;
 ```

 The `SCHEDULE` option instructs TiDB on how to balance the followers.
 The default schedule of `EVEN` ensures a balance of followers in all regions.

-You can use the `MAJORITY_IN_PRIMARY` schedule to ensure that enough followers are placed in the primary region (`us-east-1`) so that quorum can be achieved.
+To ensure that enough followers are placed in the primary region (`us-east-1`) so that quorum can be achieved, you can use the `MAJORITY_IN_PRIMARY` schedule.
 If the primary region completely fails, you can the `MAJORITY_IN_PRIMARY` schedule for lower latency transactions at the expense of availability.

 ### Assign placement to a partitioned table